nbdc-datahub/hbcd-docs/docs/datacuration/phenotypes.md

      See full list of tables included in the release under <a href="../../instruments/#instruments-by-domain" target="_blank">Instruments by Domain</a>.
   </span>
 </div>
+<p></p>

+Key features of tabulated data include:

+- Data are curated to follow the [BIDS](https://bids-specification.readthedocs.io/en/stable/modality-agnostic-files.html#phenotypic-and-assessment-data) standard linked by participant ID and visit number.
+See [Table Organization](#table-organization) below for details.
+- Tabulated data is available in both plain text (`.tsv`) and Parquet (`.parquet`) formats, with accompanying metadata explaining the contents of each table.
+See [File Types](#file-types) below for details.

 <pre class="folder-tree">
 hbcd/